 In less than a week since the complete desolation of the Syrets concentration camp, the city of Kyiv was to be liberated by the Red army.
 During the final weeks of ‘retreating’ to the West, the German army units used to move in parallel with the forced evacuation of the working population, the expropriation of the resources, and the annihilation of the traces of the crimes.
 In contrast to some of the death camps in Poland and a number of working camps, the Germans did not assign an objective of the total demolition of the former camp in Syrets.
 The first days after the liberation witnessed the operation of the investigating body, whose reports would later give a grounding to the tribunals of the war criminals.

-Apart from the compelling investigation within the Babi yar ravine, with bone-chilling revelations of human remains, clothes, personal belongings, the remnants of the open-air crematoriums and dig-outs for the ‘sonderkommando’, the Commission intimately examined the territory of the former Syrets concentration camp.
+Apart from the compelling investigation within the Babi yar ravine, with bone-chilling revelations of human remains, clothes, personal belongings, the remnants of the open-air crematoriums, and dig-outs for the ‘sonderkommando’, the Commission intimately examined the territory of the former Syrets concentration camp.
 The medical examiners disclosed the sites of the mass graves within and beyond the barbed-wire perimeter, including six unmarked common graves with bodies, which had not been exhumed and burned in the course of ‘Aktion 1005’.
 The official report of November 27, 1943, included an extensive examination of the human remains of 650 bodies found particularly within the perimeter: pathological malnutrition and attenuation, the cases of absence of cloth, and for the most part: violent causes of death.
 It is worth noting, that the total death toll for the period between Spring 1942 and October 1943 at the Syrets camp was calculated as 25 000 victims which is itself a source of contradiction.
 The report included the number of bodies from the anti-tank ditch near the camp, which was cremated in august-September 1943 according to the witnesses.
 The point is that approximately 10 000 passed through the Syrets camp during its operation and the estimated death toll is 4000-5000, thus the greater proportion of the victims buried in the anti-tank ditch near Babi Yar were Soviet Pows and the victims of the camps in Kyiv.
 Relatedly, the greatest proportion of the executions and mass graves is factualized to be attributed to the sites beyond the perimeter of the camp: the large anti-tank ditch in parallel to the Southern side and the upper spurs of the Babi yar ravine to the West.
-When it comes to the ‘death toll of Babi yar’, the research-backed figures between 65 000 and 70 000 conventionally includes the 25 000 figure regarding the anti-tank ditch near both the ravine and the Syrets camp, though only a share of this figure were directly the prisoners and the rest were Soviet Pows and the victims of the German terror in Kyiv throughout the occupation.
+When it comes to the ‘death toll of Babi yar’, the research-backed figures between 65 000 and 70 000 conventionally include the 25 000 figure regarding the anti-tank ditch near both the ravine and the Syrets camp, though only a share of this figure were directly the prisoners and the rest were Soviet Pows and the victims of the German terror in Kyiv throughout the occupation.

-At that time the First Secretary of the Communist Party of Ukraine (Ukrainian Soviet Socialistic Republic, should not be confused with the Soviet Union as a whole), Khrushchev reported on the fact that 36 918 German prisoners of war were orchestratedly convoyed through the streets of Kyiv.
-In the space of five hours, the exhausted POWs were driven to cover at least 20 kilometers across the city with at any rate 150 000 citizens to witness the march, accompanied by tirades of verbal abuses.
+At that time the First Secretary of the Communist Party of Ukraine (Ukrainian Soviet Socialistic Republic, should not be confused with the Soviet Union as a whole), Khrushchev reported on the fact that 36 918 German prisoners of war were orchestratedly convoyed through streets of Kyiv.
+In the space of five hours, the exhausted POWs were driven to cover at least 20 kilometers across the city with at any rate 150 000 citizens to witness the march, accompanied by tirades of verbal abuse.
 At the close of this procession, the greatest majority of these prisoners, As Khrushchev reported, were sent to the NKVD camps, yet roughly 7500 were to be left in Kyiv for the sake of the reconstruction works.
-Thousands of these and the upcoming German POWs would be incarcerated within the Syrets camp, which would last to exist until 1949 or 1950.
+Thousands of these and the upcoming German POWs would be incarcerated in the Syrets camp, which would last to exist until 1949 or 1950.
 It was used, apart from its primary purpose, as a transporting point for Hungarian, Romanian, Chezh, Austrian, and Jugoslavian pows on their repatriation way to the West.
 The syrets pow camp had eight subcamps in the city of Kyiv with a total capacity to detain up to 18 500 inmates, while in actual terms in the peak of work in 1947, all its subcamps included 28 717 pows, with only a part of them being detained in Syrets directly.
-In years after the war, at least 70 cemeteries for the German prisoners of war would be set up and later mostly demolished for those who failed to live through the imprisonment.
+In years after the war, at least 70 cemeteries for German prisoners of war would be set up and later mostly demolished for those who failed to live through imprisonment.
 One of the few such cemeteries may be still found next to the modern Syrets metro station, just about the former Western perimeter of the Syrets concentration camp.